 - Daily fantasy sports: Online / mobile

-Two forms of online gaming are available in Kansas.
-Online racing betting (advance deposit wagering) is not specifically covered by KS law, but the nation’s major horse racing websites do accept customers from Kansas.
+Three forms of online gambling are available in Kansas: online sports betting, DFS apps, and horse racing betting sites.
+Online horse racing betting (advance deposit wagering) is not specifically covered by KS law, but the nation’s major horse racing websites do accept customers from Kansas.

 Kansas law does not specifically mention online gambling, but existing law is sufficient to criminalize participating in any form of unsanctioned gambling wherever it may take place.

 K.S.A. § 21-6404 classifies gambling as “making a bet” or entering a gambling place with the intention to make a bet a Class B non-person misdemeanor punishable by up to six months in jail and/or a fine of up to $1,000.

 This statute could easily be applied to patronizing offshore gambling sites, although law enforcement is not known to hunt down individuals who play at unlicensed gambling sites.
 Even so, we recommend Kansans avoid such sites because there is still some legal risk and offshore gambling sites are completely unregulated.